cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   (although the early numbers are more efficient than the later ones).
-  Implementations receiving an unknown tag number can choose to simply ignore it or to process it as an unknown tag number wrapping the enclosed tag content data item.
+  Implementations receiving an unknown tag number can choose to simply ignore it or to process it as an unknown tag number wrapping the enclosed tag content.
 The IANA registry in {{ianatags}} is the appropriate way to address the extensibility of this codepoint space.

 * the "additional information" space.
 An implementation receiving an